-- Identify the social and economic factors that contribute to promoting a healthy food environment and enable people to adopt and maintain healthy plant-based diets
+- Identify the social, economic, and food environment factors that enable people to adopt and maintain healthy plant-based diets

 - Interpret national food guidelines and public health approaches to dietary recommendations and discuss the implications for the adoption of plant-based diets